apoluekt/OpenRPNCalc/README.md

 ## Introduction

-OpenRPNCalc is a scientific calculator based on STM32 microcontroller.
-Its source code, schematics and 3D-printed case design files are released under open license.
+OpenRPNCalc is a scientific calculator based on the STM32 microcontroller.
+Its source code, schematics, and 3D-printed case design files are released under an open license.

 The hardware is inspired by the SwissMicros [DM42](https://www.swissmicros.com/product/dm42) calculator (which itself mimics the famous HP-42), but designed from scratch.
 Firmware-wise, however, there is no intention to simulate programmable HP series.
 Currently, the calculator features: